XYPKQ896/city_level_costs/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the code were written with the help of the auto-complete tool, GPT-4o mini.
+The abstract and introduction were written with the help of GPT-4o mini and the entire chat history is available in inputs/llms/usage.txt.

 ## Some checks